WBYN (AM): History

-The religious format on WBYN-FM, while similar to WBYN, was different programming.
-WBYN-FM focused more on national features, played more music, while WBYN focused more on talk and teaching, with some shows coming from Salem Media.
+The religious format on WBYN-FM, while similar to WBYN AM, was different programming.
+WBYN-FM focused more on national features, played more music, while WBYN AM focused more on talk and teaching, with some shows coming from Salem Media.

-The station, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
+WBYN, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
 NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

 On January 4, 2016, WBYN changed formats back to a simulcast of WEEX.
-Prior to the simulcast, it broadcast a sports format and featured programming from ESPN Radio.
-Before that, until 2016, it carried religious and inspirational programming.
 WBYN was for a time inactive, after having reported to the FCC through its licenseholder's attorney the theft of copper radials and ground system of the station's transmitter as of March 4, 2018.
 In June 2019, the station returned to the air.
-In August 2019, WBYN began a simulcast of WEEU-AM in Reading, pending its acquisition by Twilight Broadcasting, which was announced in November 2019.
+In August 2019, WBYN began a simulcast of WEEU in Reading, pending its acquisition by Twilight Broadcasting, which was announced in November 2019.

 Due to issues related to the station's studio and transmitter site, the sale to Twilight Broadcasting was never consummated.
 Connoisseur Media surrendered WBYN's license to the Federal Communications Commission on October 12, 2021, who cancelled it the same day.
 As of June 2022 the transmitter site outside of Lehighton was dismantled.